 FIRST VS. SECOND SURFACE

 Because glass is transparent, graphics applied to one side are viewable from the other.
-So you always need to decide which side of the window you want to apply graphics to.
+So you always need to decide which side of the window you want to apply graphics to when creating your window graphics design.

 With that in mind, it’s important to distinguish between the 1st and 2nd surface.